 The Special Education: Academic and Behavioral Strategist Bachelor of Science undergraduate program is 5 semesters long and prepares teacher candidates for Minnesota's Academic and Behavioral Strategist (ABS) license.
 This cross categorical license allows teachers to teach students with mild/moderate learning disabilities, emotional/behavioral disorders, autism spectrum disorders and developmental disabilities.
 This program prepares new teachers for the classrooms of today where special education teachers often have students with a variety of learning needs.
-The Minnesota Board of Teaching (BOT) requires new ABS teachers to complete one disability specific license within 5 years as part of renewal.
-Minnesota State University, Mankato has redesigned our Graduate Program to enable this to happen efficiently.
+Through our Graduate Program, ABS teachers can obtain a disability specific license.

 Students typically start the major program during their sophomore year or apply upon completing an Associate's degree from a community college.
 The program requires a full-time commitment from students for 5 semesters.
 The program is run as a cohort model; all students admitted during a given year go through the program together following the same sequence of courses.